prasannarames/odin-reciepes/README.md

-This is website for good recipes.
+This is the website that had some good reciepes.